dbactual/thomaspaine/content/pages/resources/the-fate-of-thomas-paine-by-bertrand-russell.md

 ---
-Title: The Fate of Thomas Paine by Bertrand Russell
+title: The Fate of Thomas Paine by Bertrand Russell
 ---

    By Bertrand Russell